 Now that the DIY Dripper is finished, we can make some coffee.
 As you can see from the photo and the video below, the dripper will fit over the glass or mug.

 Here you will use the standard brewing instructions common with other pour-over coffee methods such as the stainless steel pour-over drippers.
 No paper filters are needed.
-Start with medium ground coffee.
+Start with medium-ground coffee.
 If the coffee brews too fast and tastes weak, tighten up the grind.
-If the coffee brews too slow and becomes over-extracted, use a more coarse grind.
+If the coffee brews too slowly and becomes over-extracted, use a more coarse grind.

-After brewing, you can knock your used coffee grounds into a compost bin.
-The DIY Dripper can be rinsed and used again.
-The dripper should be dried out between uses.
+After brewing, you can throw your used coffee grounds into a compost bin.
+The DIY Dripper can be rinsed and used again, but it should be dried out between uses.

 Video Tutorial